 Extrusion coating is one of the processes used to produce a large range of thin multilayer structures.
 In the extrusion coating, a molten web of extruded polymer is applied as a thin coating onto a substrate which is passing continuously through a nip-roll assembly (see Figure below).

-In extrusion lamination, the molten polymer is applied as an adhesive layer between two substrates to form a laminated structure.
-The substrate may be paper, paper board, polyester film, polypropylene film, aluminium foil, woven fabric, etc. Please see below a picture of lamination on carpet on a Meaf sheet extrusion line.
+In extrusion lamination, the polymer is applied as an adhesive layer between two substrates to form a laminated structure.
+The substrate may be paper, paper board, PE or PP film, aluminium foil, woven fabric, etc. Below is an example of a picture of lamination of TPE on carpet by means of a a MEAF extrusion line.

-Besides the process mentioned above, Meaf does also have solutions available where the lamination takes places in a seperate unit more downstream, for example between the accumulator and the winding system.
+Besides the process mentioned above, we have solutions available where the lamination takes places in a separate unit as a per of downstream process, for example between the accumulator and the winding system.